George Țucudean

-Marius George Țucudean ([ˈmari.us ˈdʒe̯ordʒe tsukuˈde̯an]; born 30 April 1991) is a Romanian former professional footballer who played as a striker.
+Marius George Țucudean ([ˈmari.us ˈdʒe̯ordʒe tsukuˈde̯an]; born 30 April 1991) is a Romanian former professional footballer who played as a forward.

-He made his senior debut with UTA Arad in 2009, and throughout his career represented among others Dinamo București, FCSB, Viitorul Constanța and CFR Cluj, winning a combined ten domestic trophies. Țucudean also had two unsuccessful spells abroad, with Standard Liège and Charlton Athletic respectively.
+He made his senior debut with UTA Arad in 2008, and throughout his career represented among others Dinamo București, Steaua București, Viitorul Constanța and CFR Cluj, winning a combined ten domestic trophies. Țucudean also had two unsuccessful spells abroad, with Standard Liège and Charlton Athletic respectively.
 With CFR Cluj, he was the top scorer of the Romanian first division in the 2017–18 and 2018–19 seasons, and was named the Romanian Footballer of the Year for 2018 by the Gazeta Sporturilor newspaper.

 Țucudean made his first appearance for the Romania national team in November 2017, and scored his first goal for the country the following year in a 2–1 victory over Israel.

 Club career

 UTA Arad

 Țucudean started his career playing for hometown club UTA Arad.
 He stayed with UTA for two years before joining Liga I team Dinamo București.